nosqlbench/nosqlbench/engine-cli/src/main/resources/error-handlers.md

 A handler definition is thus comprised of the error matching patterns and the error handling verbs which should be applied when an error matches the patterns.
-If the error matching patterns are not provided, then the default wildcard pattern and delimtiter `.*:`is automatically prepended.
+If the error matching patterns are not provided, then the default wildcard pattern and delimiter `.*:`is automatically prepended.

 ### Error Pattern Formats